IABTechLab/uid2docs/docs/guides/integration-prebid-server-side.md

           'refresh_token': '...refresh token...',
           // etc. - see the sample token for contents of this object }
+      }
     }]
   }
 });
 ```

-(**GWH_SW19 do we need the curly bracket at the end of the comment line 289?
-Should that not be on the next line, as part of the code sample?**)
 :::caution
 If you configure a user ID by calling `setConfig` (or any similar function) twice, you will need to call `refreshUserIds` for the user ID submodules, to reinitialize their ID values.
 :::

 ## Checking the Integration

 To check that the UID2 module has a valid UID2 token, call `pbjs.getUserIds().uid2`.
-If a value is returned, a token has been successfully generated.
+If a value is returned, a valid UID2 token still exists in the UID2 module.
-(**GWH_SW just checking... wording is different for server-side, that the module generated the token.
-Is that correct?
-ALSO: this ection only has first and fourth bullets.
-Server-side same section has info re checking the subscription ID and public key, and the domain name.
-Surely those are valid here also?**)

 If there are problems with the integration, here are some steps you can take: